Digital Technologies

 This learning area helps students to become innovative creators of digital solutions, effective users of digital systems and critical consumers of information conveyed by digital systems.
 Students are provided with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.

-Willetton Primary School partners with the Cyber Safety Project to empower every student to manage their digital safety and well-being.
-The project provides proactive strategies to the whole community with a live training Webex for teachers to equip them with the latest knowledge and a 4 part Webex series for parents to assist in fostering proactive and safe digital environments in the home.
-The curriculum is delivered to students in the Digital Technologies specialist area with the aim of providing students with future skills, lifelong habits and self-regulation when using digital technologies.
+Willetton Primary School partners with the Cyber Safety Project.
+The CSP is a trusted eSafety provider for proactive online safety and digital wellbeing education.
+At WPS we endeavour to empower every student to manage their digital safety and well-being.
+All lessons are aligned with state and Australian curriculums and are reviewed each year to ensure they are current and reflect the ever-changing digital world.
+The curriculum is delivered to students in Kindy and Pre-Primary and from Years 1 – 6 in the Digital Technologies specialist learning area with the aim of providing students with future skills, lifelong habits and self-regulation when using digital technologies.
 Students engage with videos, physical, digital and creative activities in the 16 part learning suite.
 Students learn to manage their own privacy and security and to be responsible digital citizens.